Dixieland Delight: University of Alabama tradition

 The song has become a tradition of the University of Alabama.

 In an article for the American Songwriter, immediately after the song was released, the song would catch on like "the wave" with the University of Alabama fanbase; particularly its football fanbase, as "It just [made] sense...
 Alabama, the country trio, and Alabama, the college football team, have more than a name in common.
 They both have pride: in where they came from and in being the best," referring to the relative dominance and success of the Alabama Crimson Tide in American college football.

 The song is played regularly at Crimson Tide home football games during the intermission between the third and fourth quarters of games.
 Throughout its time as a tradition the University of Alabama, fans made chants to chant while the song was playing.
 Some chants later become controversial, as profanity was used in the chants; particularly, a widely used chant had fans chanting after the line "a little turtle dovin' on a Mason–Dixon night" profanities at their college conference rivals within the Southeastern Conference (SEC).
 While popular with the student fanbase, it drew complaints from other fans and officials.
-As a result, Alabama Assistance Director of Marketing Ryan Majercik ordered the university to drop the tradition at the end of 2014 until further notice.
-The song was reinstated three years later, with university officials pleading spectators to chant a modified version.